-What is your group's current bank balance?
-Are there any significant items of expenditure to be set against this bank balance?
-1.14 given the positive impact we would like to continue to offer the project to a further 13 classes under the flightpath in Renfrewshire.
+We have successfully delivered Flying Fish from 2014 to 2018 and given the positive impact we would like to continue to offer the project to a further 13 classes under the flightpath in Renfrewshire.
 School feedback is always outstanding.
 As part of our education programme we ask teachers and pupils to give us feedback on the project so we can evaluate its success.
 We know there is a huge demand for this type of project and this demonstrates the need and desire of teachers and children to take part in environmental/outdoor education.
 We have already had interest from schools in participating.
 Pupils from 13 classes will be taken to their local river and will be introduced to the methods used by biologists to measure its health.
 The children will see an electrofishing demonstration and try surveying skills for themselves.
 The river trip takes the children to meet the inhabitants of their local river, while a pop up laboratory consolidates the learning experience.
 Back at school in the afternoon the pupils will use microscopes and biological keys to identify the invertebrates from their kick sample.
 They will then combine all of the information they have learned about their river to assess its health.
 Children will develop a life-long interest in their local river and develop a lasting, positive attitude to the environment.
 Children will develop their confidence outdoors through real life science in rivers, increasing their self-belief as they engage with a new environment.
 Children will take home the message of stewardship of the river as a valuable resource to the wider community.
-By first-hand experience of the biodiversity on their doorstep children will feel the benefit of local green/blue space that will continue to have a positive impact on their health and well-being and the health of the environment into the future.
-Yes Payment for electrofishing equipment, plus monthly staff wages, and hire of vehicles Have you applied for funding from any other sources?
+By first-hand experience of the biodiversity on their doorstep children will feel the benefit of local green/blue space What is your group's current bank balance?
+1.14 40,415.40 nearth of the en vironment into the future.
+Are there any significant items of expenditure to be set against this bank balance?
+1.14 Payment for electron Yes ofishing equipm and hire of ent, plus monthly staff wages, vehicles Have you applied for funding from any other sources?
 (This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Timescale for Decision if not Secured